tetious/watin/src/Core/Readme.txt

 Visit http://watin.sourcefoge.net for more information and to download the latest version.

 * License
-WatiN is LGPL licensed so before using WatiN please read the license.txt so you know the terms and conditions for using and modifying WatiN.
+WatiN is Apache License 2.0 licensed so before using WatiN please read the license.txt so you know the terms and conditions for using and modifying WatiN.

 * Pre requisits